milonmaze/privacy-terms-observatory/www.intuit.com/privacy/protect-your-privacy.md

 Manage your data

 Your preferences

 Hear from us all the time or only when something major happens in your account.
 You’re in control of how and when we reach out to you.

 Update your preferences

-Mailchimp Customers
+Mailchimp customers

 Learn more about cookies

 Cookies are small pieces of data we use to streamline your web experience.
 Cookies also assist us with our marketing and advertising activities.
-You can manage these preferences here.
+You can manage these preferences here:

 Learn more about cookies

-Mailchimp Cookie Statement
+Mailchimp cookie statement

-You can also manage your data for:
+You can also manage your data for: Credit Karma and Mailchimp

-Credit Karma

-Mailchimp

 Intuit ex-employees and applicants

 Worked for Intuit or applied for a job at Intuit?
-You can manage your data here.

-Intuit former employee and applicant data request
+You can manage your data at Intuit former employee and applicant data request

 Current employees can manage data via Insight.
 Former contingent workers should contact their agency to manage their data.
 For Credit Karma data access, please send a request to CPRAWorkerRequests@creditkarma.com.

-﻿Instructions for authorized agents
+Instructions for authorized agents

 If you are a California resident, you may have the right to use an authorized agent to exercise your rights.

 Data request form for authorized agents

 Being transparent

-Transparency matters.
-Learn more about the requests we process by viewing our Privacy Rights Transparency Report.
+Current and past customers of Intuit products can download or delete personal data and manage marketing communication preferences.

-View privacy rights transparency report.
+View privacy rights transparency report

 We don't sell your personal information